The Energy Loss of a Heavy Quark Moving in a Viscous Fluid: Introduction

-It is important to note that constructing of such perurbative procedure is the key issue in development of our idea in this work.
-For this procedure to be applicable, it is necessary that the relative velocity of fluid and quark to be lower than a relativistic upper-bound velocity which turns out to be about $0.97$.
+It is important to note that constructing such perurbative procedure is the key issue in development of our idea in this work.
 Using this procedure, one can compute certain physical quantities related to a quark in fluid medium perturbatively.
 For example we proceed to compute the drag force exerted on a quark moving in a fluid dynamical flow.
-As a main result, we find that at ideal order, it can be computed in a flow-independent manner.
-In addition, we extend this procedure to higher orders of perturbation.
-We show that in a wide range of the quark velocities, one can compute corrections to the drag force perturbatively, order by order in a boundary derivative expansion.
-Finally, we apply this method to a transverse quark created in Bjorken fluid and compute the drag force perturbatively up to viscous order.
-Our numerical computing shows that the diffusion time depends on the creation time of the quark, with respect to the collision time.
-For a transverse quark created at $\tau=15 fm$, we estimate it about $4fm$.
-This is an improvement of the result of \cite{Gubser:2006qh} where compared to the result of \cite{vanHees:2004gq}.
-We have considered a varying temperature profile through the motion which was lacking in previous approaches.
+As a main result, we show that at ideal order, drag force can be computed in a flow-independent manner.
+In addition, we extend this procedure to higher orders in perturbation.
+We discuss it will be possible to compute corrections to the drag force perturbatively, order by order in a boundary derivative expansion.
+Finally, we apply this method to a transverse quark created in Bjorken fluid and compute the drag force perturbatively up to first order.
+It would be interesting to use our formula and modify the result of \cite{Gubser:2006qh} where compared to the result of \cite{vanHees:2004gq}.

 This paper is organized as follows.
-We begin the section 2 with a brief review of drag force derivation in String/CFT duality in a world-sheet covariant approach.
-In $\sec{3}$ we apply the statement of $\sec{2}$ to compute the space-time covariant drag force exerted on a quark in a global boosted plasma in. $\sec{4}$ is devoted to the core of this paper in which after reviewing some key points in fluid/gravity correspondence, we explain our perturbative procedure.
+We begin the \eqref{2} with a brief review of drag force derivation in String/CFT duality in a world-sheet covariant approach.
+In \eqref{three} we apply the statement of \eqref{2} to compute the space-time covariant drag force exerted on a quark in a global boosted plasma in. \eqref{4} is devoted to the core of this paper in which after reviewing some key points in fluid/gravity correspondence, we explain our perturbative procedure.
 Then, we apply this method to find classical string solution in gravity background dual to a boundary fluid dynamical flow.
-As a preliminary application of our perturbation method, we study a quark moving in a slowly time varying plasma in $\sec{5}$.
-In $\sec{6}$ we apply our perturbation to Bjorken fluid and compute first-derivative correction to the drag force exerted on a transverse quark in this fluid.
-In particular, we find the diffusion time of the quark.
-Finally in $\sec{7}$ we end with a discussion of results and of possible future projects.
+As a preliminary application of our perturbation method, we study a quark moving in a slowly time varying plasma in \eqref{5}.
+In \eqref{six} we apply our perturbation to Bjorken fluid and compute first-derivative correction to the drag force exerted on a transverse quark in this fluid.
+Finally in \eqref{7} we end with a discussion of results and of possible future projects.